When there is a lack of food, health is no longer a priority

 Haiti is among the 10 hungriest places in the world and has one of the highest levels of chronic food insecurity with 22% of children chronically malnourished.

-Crisis impact on families and children also affects other rights such as health and education, labour exploitation and child labour, sexual exploitation, early forced marriage and unions, early pregnancies, as well as limited or no access to menstrual hygiene.
+The crisis also affects children’s rights around health and education, child labour, sexual exploitation, child marriage, teenage pregnancies, as well as access to menstrual hygiene products.

-Also, there are external factors affecting worldwide.
-Climate change is making extreme weather like drought more frequent and driving hunger to unprecedented levels.
-The economic consequences of the COVID-19 pandemic and soaring prices of food, fuel and fertiliser due to the conflict in Ukraine has meant that crisis is building upon crisis.
+There are also external factors adding to the crisis.
+Climate change is making extreme weather events like drought more frequent and driving hunger to unprecedented levels.
+The economic consequences of the COVID-19 pandemic and soaring prices of food, fuel and fertiliser due to the conflict in Ukraine have led to crises combining to worsen the situation.

-Our rapid response includes supporting communities to have access to food and safe water through cash transfers for vulnerable households, the provision of water storage kits, and improved collective water systems.
+Our rapid response includes supporting communities to access food and safe water through cash transfers for vulnerable households, the provision of water storage kits, and improved collective water systems.